Franisz/zUtilities/README.md

   - This is disabled by default and can be enabled with `ShowGameTime` option.

-- Allows to display current system time.
+- Allows to display current system time in 24H format.

-  - This is disabled by default and can be enabled with `ShowSystemTime` option.
+  - This is disabled by default and can be enabled in two ways.
+Set `ShowSystemTime` option to `1` for `Hour:Minute` format, `2` for `Hour:Minute:Second` format.

 - Allows to display currently used munition amount.